ifrah-cloud/Onboarding-system-Guide/docs/CUSTOMIZATION.md

 ---

-## The 80/20 Rule for This System

-80% of the work is configuration — swapping out credentials, URLs, email addresses, and checklist content.
-Only 20% is code-level changes, and those are all clearly marked below.

----

 ## File 1 — `src/lib/store.ts`

 This is the only file with credentials and URLs.
 Change these values at the top: